 Dr Veruska Oppedisano

-Veruska Oppedisano is a Senior Lecturer in Economics.
+Veruska Oppedisano is a Reader in Economics.
 Her main research fields are Applied Microeconomics and Labour Economics.
-The topics she mainly investigated are related to Education, Health, and Population Economics.
-Her recent research focused on the relationship between stress, health and coping strategies.
+The topics she mainly investigated are related to Education, Health, and Crime Economics.
+Her recent research focused on strategies for mitigating disadvantaged young adults’ adverse outcomes.
 Before joining the University of Westminster, she worked at UCL and at the London Metropolitan University.
 She joined IZA as Research Fellow in August 2014 and the Institute for Fiscal Studies in September 2013.

 Publications